diyscif/diyscif/scif-thesis.md

 literature to create a comprehensive picture of the current state of the art and an outlook on future improvements.

-# Information Security - Ideal State and Practical Tradeoffs
+# Information Security - Ideal State and Practical Trade-offs

-A communication link or room is considered secure if information travelling through it cannot be intercepted by unauthorized parties.
+A communication link or room is considered secure if information traveling through it cannot be intercepted by unauthorized parties.
 This is a theoretical ideal state that _cannot_ be reached.
 However, one can employ various countermeasures to secure a communication link or room to such a degree that it